Deutschlandstipendium

 Preferred applicants:

-• Students who overcome biographical hurdles, e.g. special family circumstances, health conditions, refugee background
+• Students overcoming biographical challenges, e.g. special family circumstances, health conditions, refugee background, etc.

 Faculty of Sport Science